 Frequently Asked Questions (FAQ)

-On this page you'll find tips for an enjoyable May 2014 Commencement Weekend.
+On this page you'll find tips for an enjoyable Commencement.
 Explore the areas below for frequently asked questions about commencement:

 Do we need tickets for any Commencement Weekend events?